Once you move out of the house, you’re off the insurance policy.

 - How To Reduce Insurance Rates For Teens On Their Parents' Car Insurance

-- FAQ About Staying On Your Parents' Car Insurance
+- FAQ: Staying On Your Parents' Car Insurance

 You don’t “stay on” your parent’s car insurance the same way you “stay on” their health insurance.
 Car insurance coverage is tied to vehicles and not individuals.
 Every policy has a named policyholder, but accidents are usually covered no matter who is driving.